intellitrend/ias-frontend-module/docs/Documentation.md

 # Changelog

+## 7.1.0
+  - Added option for automatic service status refresh in the GUI

 ## 7.0.1
   - Fixed trigger actions not updating the cached trigger state in the backend correctly
   - Fixed native Zabbix service state not being updated correctly when loaded from the backend cache